piantado/LOTlib/LOTlib/Documentation/Tutorial.md

     for _ in xrange(1000):
         print grammar.generate()
 ```
 Now some of the trees contain `lambda` expressions, which bind a variable (defaultly rendered as `y1`).
 The variable `y1` can only be used below its corresponding lambda, making the grammar in LOTlib technically not context-free, but very weakly context-sensitive.
 The variables like `y1` are called **bound variables** in LOTlib.
+Note that they are numbered by their height in the tree, making them unique to the nodes below, but neither sequential, nor unique in the whole tree (underlyingly, they have unique names no matter what, but not when rendered into strings).

 These bound variables count towards the prior (when using `grammar.log_probability`) in exactly the way they should: when a nonterminal (specified in `bv_type`) can expand to a given bound variable, that costs probability, and other expansions must lose probability.
 The default in LOTlib is to always renormalize the probabilities specified.
 Note that in the `add_rule` command, we can change the probability that a EXPR->yi rule has by passing in a bv_p argument:
 ```python